dgelessus/NAGUS/docs/uru/game_server.rst

    * **Uncompressed length:** 4-byte unsigned int.
      Byte length of the stream data after decompression.
-     If the stream data is not compressed, this is identical to the stream length.
+     If the stream data is not compressed, this field is set to 0.
    * **Compression type:** 1-byte :cpp:enum:`plNetMessage::CompressionType`.
    * **Stream length:** 4-byte unsigned int.
      Byte length of the following stream data field.